Bandel: Debanandapur

-Debanandapur is the birthplace of the Bengali author Sarat Chandra Chattopadhyay and is about 3 km west from Bandel Station.
+Debanandapur is a village and gram panchayat in Bandel.
+It is the birthplace of the Bengali author Sarat Chandra Chattopadhyay and is about 3 km west from Bandel Station.
 His dwelling house is still there.
 There also is a library named Sarat Smrithi Pathagar, which includes a museum room containing the things used by the famous writer.
 The village has some 19th-century atchala temples.
 It is one of the seven important villages named Saptagram at the time of Mughals.